Android Central Verdict

 You should buy this if...

-• You need a high-speed data plan with no limits.
+- You need a high-speed data plan with no restrictions.

-• You only have a single line to get connected.
+- You only have one line to get connected.

 You should not buy this if...

-Signing up for Visible is really a rather simple choice when you get down to it.
-If you need more than 35GB of high-speed data on your phone line and don’t want to deal with the nickel-and-dime tactics of postpaid carriers, Visible is one of the best choices, with transparency on exactly what you’re paying upfront with taxes and fees.
+Signing up for Visible is really a rather easy choice when you get down to it.
+If you need unlimited high-speed data on your phone line and don’t want to deal with the nickel-and-dime tactics of postpaid carriers, Visible is arguably one of the best choices, with transparency on exactly what you’re paying upfront with all taxes and fees included.

-Astute readers may have also noticed that quite a few carriers are offering service that seems to be modeled after Visible’s success such as US Mobile’s unlimited plans, Google Fi Simply Unlimited, and even Boost infinite.
-Visible has more competition than ever but it still offers one of the best values in wireless.
-All of this with a single line also makes it one of the best plans for a single adult and the lack of multi-month discounts means you never feel trapped with Visible.
+Astute readers may have also noticed that quite a few carriers are offering service that seems to be modeled after Visible’s success such as US Mobile’s unlimited plans, and Google Fi Simply Unlimited.
+Visible has more competition than ever but it still offers one of the best values in wireless service.
+All this with a single line also makes it one of the best plans for one user; even with the lack of any multi-month discounts, you are never trapped with Visible.
 If you need unlimited wireless service and live in an area with strong Verizon coverage, preferably C-band 5G, Visible should be at the top of your list.

 Review Changelog